reedessick/w4t-analysis/analysis/cita/sf-fit.md

   * 5th order : purple
   * 6th order : brown

-Each field has a table showing the structure functions calculated separately for each of the 51 snapshots available with the same flow parameters and then averaged together.
+Each field has a table showing the structure functions (calculated separately for each of the 51 snapshots available with the same flow parameters and then averaged together).
 Flow parameters are represented in the rows and columns of each table.
 Rows correspond to M and columns correspond to MA.